eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-mapping.md

 }
 ```

-The result of the function has to be an JavaScript object with the fields `headers`, `textPayload`, `bytePayload` and `contentType`.
+The result of the function has to be a JavaScript object or an array of JavaScript objects with the fields `headers`,
-That's where the helper method `Ditto.buildExternalMsg` can help: it explicitly defines which parameters are required for the external
+`textPayload`, `bytePayload` and `contentType`.
+That's where the helper method `Ditto.buildExternalMsg` is useful: it
-message.
+ explicitly defines which parameters are required for the external message.

 ## JavaScript payload types